 As Causal Machine Learning is a rather complex topic, I will write a series of blog posts to slowly dive into this new fascinating world of data science.
 This first blog post is an introduction to the topic, focusing on what Causal Machine Learning is and why it is important in practice and for the future of data science.

 The Origins of Causal Machine Learning

 As Markus has already explained in his earlier blog post, analysis in economic and other social sciences revolves primarily around the estimation of causal effects, that is, the isolated effect of a feature on the outcome variable .
-An example, which has been investigated by my colleague Matthias, is the causal effect of oil prices on gas prices.
 Actually, in most cases, the interest lies in so-called treatment effects.
 A treatment effect refers to a causal effect of a treatment or intervention on an outcome variable of scientific or political interest.
 In economics, one of the most analyzed treatment effects is the causal effect of a subsidized training program on earnings.

 Following the potential outcome framework introduced by Rubin (1947), the treatment effect of an individual is defined as follows: